nest/nestml/doc/syntax.md

 > `process_spikes()`: Do we still have this function?

 `emit_spike()`: calling this function in the `update`-block results in firing a spike to all target neurons and devices time stamped with the current simulation time.

+### Solver selection

+Currently there is support for GSL and exact integration.

 ### Concepts for refractoriness